jurisgalang/named-parameters/README.md

     require 'named-parameters'

-But if you want to be selective:
+But if you want to be selective, just:

     require 'named-parameters/module'

--- and include the `NamedParameters` module into your class:
+- and include the `NamedParameters` module into your class:

     class YourClass
       include NamedParameters